myatmyintzuthin/AWS-SAA-Notes/Compute as a Service.md

 ## Containers

 A container is a standardized unit that packages your code and its dependencies.
 This package is designed to run reliably on any platform because the container creates its own independent environment.
+Container share the same operating system and kernal as the host they exist on. whereas virtual machines contain their own operating system.

+### Orchestrate containers
+In AWS, containers run on EC2 instances.
+People run many containers on many instances across AZ so